An Audiophile’s Guide to the Prestige and New Jazz label – Overview

 Weinstock’s other Prestige label, New Jazz, got off to a shaky start with the first four titles of the 8200 series appearing on the Yellow and Black fireworks label before the Purple New Jazz label took over.

 The samples above sourced from the internet show what appear to be “later pressings” on the purple label, as the yellow/black fireworks examples include two “promos”, which indicates they are chronologically the first.
 8205 is the first genuine first pressing on the purple label.
 8201-4 if found on purple label are later pressings, for which Fireworks are first.

 It may not be possible to distinguish between first and later pressings which fall wholly within the purple label era after 8204, simply from the label.
 The label had no further historical changes but the presence or absence of deep groove offers an indication of earlier provenance.
 Below, for example, is an early later pressing.

 The “Hissy Vinyl” Problem

 New Jazz and some Prestige releases are sometimes marred by “hissy vinyl”, due to the raw vinylite being bulked up with recycled vinyl, containing minute detritus and fragments of paper label, which the stylus picks up as a continuous hiss .
 Some pressings are ok, others have the dreaded hiss throughout, sometimes minor, on other copies quite prominent.
 There is no consistency – even the same title can be found with hissy copies and not hissy copies.
-Perhaps it all depended on whether the vinylite stock delivered to the XYZ pressing plant that week had been bulked up with recycled vinyl or not.
-I have not encountered the problem with any other labels than Prestige, and does not occur with pre-Bergenfield label pressings or those from Abbey Manufacturing, so the finger points to reckless cost-cutting or dubious quality at some plants.
+The practice occurred mainly in 1963-4 and the finger of suspicion points directly to Abbey Mfg.
+Abbey had its own vinylte-supply company with its directors on the board, so they must have known. it was their business.